SickHub/ark-server-charts/charts/ark-cluster/README.md

-# ARK Survival Evolved cluster helm chart
+# ark-cluster : an ARK Survival Evolved cluster Helm Chart
 ARK Survival Evolved is sandbox survival game available for example on Steam: https://store.steampowered.com/app/346110/ARK_Survival_Evolved/

 ## How It Works
-The chart is based on docker image https://github.com/thmhoag/arkserver which uses `arkmanager` (https://github.com/arkmanager/ark-server-tools) to install and update ARK from steam as well as mods.
+The chart is based on the docker image https://github.com/thmhoag/arkserver which uses `arkmanager` (https://github.com/arkmanager/ark-server-tools) to install and update ARK from steam as well as mods.

-It creates a deployment for each server defined in your `values.yaml`, with `replicaCount=0` by default.
+It creates a deployment for each server defined in your `values.yaml`, with `replicas: 0` by default.
-All servers will share the `ShooterGame` server files and `clusters` directory.
+All servers will share the `ShooterGame` server files and `clusters` directory, once you have [persistence](#persistence) configured.

 ### Requirements for Kubernetes
 * ARK communicates its port to the client, thus the external port must be identical to the port where the ARK pod is listening.